The Dragon and Her rider

 Did you Wonder about the Main Picture on the Web Pages?

 No, I’m not a fantasy freak.
-It’s just that Dylan, my grandson, on sleep-overs, always comes armed with his favourite DVDs.
-One of Eragon and Saphirathem is Eragon.
-We’ve watched it together several times.
+It’s just that Dylan, my grandson, on sleep-overs, always came armed with his favourite DVDs.
+One of them was Eragon.
+We watched it together several times.

 Brom, who has several words of wisdom to impart to Eragon reminisces, at one stage, about the past, recalling the times when he saw “men astride magnificent beasts."